JingyuGui/NPDS4Clib/README.md

 ## Contributors
 We'd like to acknowledge the following contributors to this project:

-- [@Hang Yu](https://github.com/hangyustat): Developed the original Python version of NPDS calculation.
+- [@Hang Yu](https://github.com/hangyustat): Developed the original Python version of NPDS calculation, tested and compared the performance of computation functions based purely on R and those based on Rcpp.
 - [@Jingyu Gui](https://github.com/JingyuGUi): Developed the R version of NPDS calculation.
 - [@Yan Lan](https://github.com/lyannnisme): Documentation and testing.